Expunging or Sealing Adult Criminal Records in Pennsylvania

 • sex offender registration violations and sex offenses, and

-• corruption of a minor offenses (such as truancy or statutory rape).
+• corruption of a minor offense (such as truancy or statutory rape).

 DEFEND YOUR RIGHTS